bartpio/DynUtf8JsonWriter/README.md

 ## Supported Types

+### Native Utf8JsonWriter Types

-The library provides support for:
+The library provides support for the following types by calling the applicable "Write...Value" method on Utf8JsonWriter:

  - `string`
  - `bool`